-What began as a small pilot program has grown into a community health plan with a service area of two counties (Santa Barbara and San Luis Obispo County) and over 175,000 members that we serve.
+What began as a small pilot program has grown into a community health plan with a service area of two counties (Santa Barbara and San Luis Obispo County) where we cover 1 in 4 people in Santa Barbara County, and 1 in 5 in San Luis Obispo County.
 The program that began here is now acknowledged to be the oldest Medicaid-only managed care program of its kind in the country.
 We take pride in knowing that we are a local solution to a national problem.

 Our main program is Medi-Cal, which is California’s version of Medicaid.

 We also administer smaller programs such as the Healthy Kids program, serving low income children, and the AIM (Access to Infants and Mothers) program serving low income pregnant women.
 Eligibility for these programs is determined by income status.
 Medi-Cal members are automatically inscribed into our program through the State of CA, while Healthy Kids and AIM members must apply and qualify based on specific income levels.